microsoft/ML-For-Beginners/NLP/2-Tasks/README.md

 ## [Pre-lecture quiz](link-to-quiz-app)

 For most *Natural Language Processing* tasks, the text to be processed must be broken down, examined, and the results stored or cross referenced with rules and data sets.
-This allows the programmer to derive the meaning or intent or even just the frequency of terms and words in a text.
+This allows the programmer to derive the meaning or intent or only the frequency of terms and words in a text.

 Let's discover common techniques used in processing text.
 Combined with machine learning, these techniques help you to analyse large amounts of text efficiently.
 ## The Tools of NLP